Pistonite/celer/docs/src/plugin/settings.md

 1. Open the document you want to tweak.
 2. Click on <FluentIcon name="Settings20Regular" /> `Settings` on the toolbar.
 3. Select the <FluentIcon name="Wrench20Regular" /> `Plugins` category.
+4. Under `User Plugins`, click the `Edit Config` button.
-4. You should see a text area under `User Plugins`.
+5. You should see a dialog with a text area popped up.

 The syntax to configure user plugins is:
 ```yaml